suayu/Carla_line_drawer/README.md

 - Press `H` to reset the camera height to the default value.
 - Press `Y` to calculate yaw of ego car at the reference point
 - Press `B` to smooth the curve

-## Note

-Ensure you have the Carla simulator running and properly set up before using this tool.